DICKINSON OF HOLBECK

 marriage of Henry Braithwaite and Harriet Shaw at St. Peter, Leeds, on 24 June

-older, but appears to have been a daughter of John and Martha (Shaw) (Dickinson)
+who was older, but appears to have been a daughter of John and Martha (Shaw)

-Dickinson.
-Martha’s first husband was Joseph Dickinson (son of John Dickinson, farmer)
+(Dickinson) Dickinson.
+Martha’s first husband was Joseph Dickinson (son of John

-and her second husband John was a son of William Dickinson, tailor.
+Dickinson, farmer) and her second husband John was a son of William Dickinson,

 I welcome comments